tiagopog/jsonapi-utils/README.md

 ### Request

-Before a controller's action gets executed, `JSONAPI::Utils` will validate the request against JSON API specifications as well as evaluating the eventual query string params to check if they match the resource's definition.
+Before a controller action gets executed, `JSONAPI::Utils` will validate the request against JSON API's specs as well as evaluating the eventual query string params to check if they match the resource's definition.
 If something goes wrong during the validation process, JU will render an error response like this examples below:

 ```json
 HTTP/1.1 400 Bad Request